mattmotoki/decision-matrix/README.md

 This separation helps you make better decisions by focusing on one thing at a time - first the details of each task, then your general priorities.

-Tasks are arranged in a matrix and ranked by the total score.

 ## Getting Started